GluuFederation/docs-ce-prod/docs/source/installation-guide/setup_py.md

 | Install Passport |  Optional.
 Install if you want to support external IDP, for instance to offer users social login. |
 | Install Gluu Radius | Optional.
 Installs Radius server.
 More information is available [here](../admin-guide/radius-server/gluu-radius.md)

-When complete, `setup.py` will show the selections and prompt for confirmation.
+When complete, the setup script will show the selections and prompt for confirmation.
 If everything looks OK, select Y to finish installation.

 After 5-10 minutes the following success message will appear: